velartrill/velartrill.github.io/orig/spirals/sparrowhawk/upgrades.md

 I roll my eyes.
 "What can I say.
 It helps with my posture."

 Daisy leans in and pecks me on the cheek.
 "So tell me!
 What's this dread moon got dropped in your lap?"
 She shrugs out of her robe.
-Underneath, there's nothing but a *gorgeous* mesh bra and panties--
+Underneath, there's nothing but a *gorgeous* mesh _jin_ around her breasts--

 "Sparrow?"